Keyword for this page: Awards

 The Polk County Schools Hall of Fame was created in 1985 to recognize former students of Polk County Public Schools who have gone on to distinguish themselves in their careers or communities.
 Since its inception, the Hall of Fame has inducted over 100 former students.
 Hall of Fame members have made significant professional contributions in the arts, business, clergy, education, entertainment, government, law, military, medicine, sports or other fields.

-The 2015 Hall of Fame sponsors were: AT&T, Polk Education Foundation and Publix Super Markets Charities.
+The 2016 Hall of Fame is sponsored by: AT&T, Polk Education Foundation and Publix Super Markets Charities.